alexistr/Homework-Assignment-3/README.md

 ### method: POST
 Required data: email,stripeToken (use tok_visa for testing) (+authorization token)

-## Retrieve all the orders for a custumer
+## Retrieve all the orders for a user
 ### url: /order
 ### method: GET
 Required data: email (+authorization token)